nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 556
 00:34:13,432 --> 00:34:18,463
-[SPEAKER_05]: You know, once the sprint starts lockdown, they might let us even no longer available.
+[SPEAKER_05]: You know, once the sprint starts lockdown, they might let us be even no longer available.

 557
 00:34:18,443 --> 00:34:23,745